GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 Francesc will be working on the next episode of [justforfunc](https://youtube.com/c/justforfunc) and enjoying some holidays, right before joining our team offsite in Los Angeles with Mark.

-{{< transcript "FRANCESC: Hi, and welcome to episode number 52 of the weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 52 of the weekly Google Cloud Podcast.
 I am Francesc Campoy, and I'm here with my dear colleague Mark Mandel.
 Hey, Mark." >}}
 MARK: Hey Francesc, how are you doing today?

 FRANCESC: Very happy.
 Surrounded by lots of really cool people here at-- we are a Mont-- we're not in Mountain View.
 We're actually in Sunnyvale, where the GDE Summit, the Google Developer Experts Summit is taking place.